xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 ## AST Consumer

 The [ASTConsumer] will read the ASTs.
-It provides many interfaces to be overriden when certain type of AST node has been pased, or after all the translation unit has been parsed.
+It provides many interfaces to be overriden when certain type of AST node has been parsed, or after all the translation unit has been parsed.

-We will override [ASTConsumer::HandleTranslationUnit] to read the AST after we have all the information needed about the file.
+We will override [ASTConsumer::HandleTranslationUnit] to read the AST after we have all the information needed of the file.

 ```
 #pragma once